Custom Turkey Taxidermy · Wisconsin

 How long does it take?

-Most turkey mounts turn in 12–14 months from drop-off to pickup.
+see our pricing page for current delivery times.
 Complex custom habitats or specialty work can run longer.
 We give you a specific estimate when the bird arrives.

 What should I do after the harvest?